rosborn92/stripe-hs-integration/README.md

 ## Description

-Four triggers: subscription cancellations, successful payments, failed payments, and credit card expirations result in updated properties for Hubspot contacts identified by a Stripe user's email that is extracted from webhook payloads when events triggered by Stripe actions interact with this web app.
+Six triggers: subscriptions created, subscription cancellations, updated subscriptions, successful payments, failed payments, and credit card expirations result in updated properties for Hubspot contacts identified by a Stripe user's email that is extracted from webhook payloads when events triggered by Stripe actions interact with this web app.

 ## Getting Started